mattpocock/boilersuit/readme.md

 ## Commands

-We now have two commands: input and ajax
+We now have four commands.

 ### Ajax